Do I Need Sock Liners for Hiking?

 Woman pulling hiker boots on over wool socks with bears on them

+At the core of nearly every reason hikers reach for liners is the same concern: preventing blisters while hiking.
 Simply, most blisters are caused by friction or heat, creating space between layers of skin that in turn fills with fluid.

 Even more simply put: Blisters suck.
 They are painful and can turn a great run or hike into a terrible outing if left untreated.